Julius Long

+Personal life

+He resides in Auckland.
+He is married to his wife Rebecca Lloyd Long.
+Outside of the ring, Long is a professional chef.

 Professional career

 Julius Long turned professional on January 17, 2001 at the age of 23 years.
 He won his first contest by first round stoppage.
 He has been a journeyman throughout his career, and has fought notable opponents such as former WBC heavyweight champion Samuel Peter, Olympic gold medalists; Audley Harrison and Odlanier Solis, as well as several heavyweight title contenders.
 In 2013, Duco Events flew Long to New Zealand to help train David Tua in his bout against Alexander Ustinov.
 Long decided to move to New Zealand permanently.